9aia/thal/pm/BACKLOG.md

 ## Performance

+### Medium priority

+- Save translations in the database (it will be useful for analytics as well)
+  - Refactor translate endpoint into `/api/message/translate` with `messageId` param?

 ### Low priority

+- Refactor right sidebar into its own sidebar like the left sidebar
 - Reduce the bundle size with valibot
 - Optimize invalidations (use queryClient.setQueryData)
 - Skip categorization on discoverability change